zwang695/alexa-skills-list/README.md

 *Alexa, open Metro Alerts*

-Want to know if there are delays on the Red Line?
+People of Washington, DC: want to know if there are delays on the Red Line?
 Could weekend construction derail your plans?
 Ask Metro Alerts and find out!

 ***